Temmy1997/temi-library/AWS/ebs vs efs.md

 2. Availability and Durability
 * EFS Standard Multi-AZ: EFS will be located in multiple AZ.
 Great for Production environment (If one AZ is not available, it will not affect the EFS)
 * One Zone:  EFS eill be locatd in just one AZ.
 Great for dev environment, but will nedd backup enabled by default.
+## EBS vs EFS
+* EBS VOLUMES
+1. EBS volumes is atytached to one insatnnce at a time
+2. Except multi attach (io1,io2)(ATTACH same instance in multiple instance in the same AZ)
+3. EBS volumes are locked at the AZ Level
+4. gp2: IO will increase if the disk increase
+5. io1: can increase IO independently.
+6. We need to take a snapshot to migrate EBS volume accross AZ
+7. Root EBS volume ofinstance will get terminated by default when the EC2 instance is terminated.

+* EFS volumes
+1. Only for linux instances
+2. Can be mounter on 100 instance across all AZ
+3. EFS is more expensive than EBS
+4. Can leverage EFS-IA for cost savings
+5.